IR MENU

 Yellow Hat has concluded an audit agreement concerning audits required under the Companies Act and the Financial Instruments and Exchange Act with PricewaterhouseCoopers Japan LLC, which is Yellow Hat’s Financial Auditor.

-The certified public accountants who executed financial audit services for Yellow Hat are Akio Kobayashi and Toshihiro Taniguchi.
 Note that as the number of continuous audit years is not more than seven, this information is omitted.
-In addition, there are five additional certified public accountants and 37 additional staff who assist in the financial audit business.
+In addition, there are eight additional certified public accountants and 24 additional staff who assist in the financial audit business.

 Yellow Hat’s Audit & Supervisory Board selected PricewaterhouseCoopers Japan LLC as its certified public accountants, etc. because it deemed the firm suitable after holistically taking into account factors such as the firm’s quality control system, independence, expertise, and audit remuneration.